Anujesh-Ansh/AutoRefresh/README.md

 Found a bug or have a feature request?
 We'd love to hear from you!
 Open an issue on our [GitHub repository](https://github.com/Anujesh-Ansh/AutoRefresh/issues) and let us know how we can improve AutoRefresh.

-## License

-This project is licensed under the MIT License.
-Feel free to fork, modify, and distribute the code to suit your needs.
-Happy refreshing! 🌟

 ---

 Thank you for choosing AutoRefresh!
 Say goodbye to manual page refreshing and hello to effortless browsing.
 Let's keep your web content up to date, one refresh at a time! 🌐💨